lorin1999/pet/README.md

 ## Current assignment alert

-**Send me your [Pull Requests](https://help.github.com/articles/using-pull-requests/)! just add a link to your Github profile [here](codecats-on-github.md)** and see it pop up [here](https://github.com/obestwalter/python-course/pulls) and then see your name added to the [contributors](https://github.com/obestwalter/python-course/graphs/contributors).
+Send me your [Pull Requests](https://help.github.com/articles/using-pull-requests/)! just add a link to your Github profile **[in this Markdown file](codecats-on-github.md)** and see it pop up [here](https://github.com/obestwalter/python-course/pulls) and then see your name added to the [contributors](https://github.com/obestwalter/python-course/graphs/contributors).

 ## Gitter Chat room